KenNewcomb/Topologist/README.md

 	output GROMACS

 There are several keywords that Topologist accepts.
 The **input** keyword specifies the coordinate files to process.
 The **bond** keyword is followed by the two groups to search for, and the bond length (in Angstroms).
 If a range is given, Topologist will search within that range; if not, it assumes a 0.1 Angstrom tolerance.
 Finally, the **output** keyword specifies the type of topology desired.
+In the simple example given above, a methanol data file is read, analyzed for the existence of three bonds (C-H, C-O, and O-H), and a GROMACS topology file is generated.